MyFitnessPal vs. Lifesum: Data vs. Design (and a Smarter Alternative)

 • Transparent AI assumptions

 This gives you MyFitnessPal-level precision with none of the clutter.
+You get the exact numbers you need to hit your goals safely.

 The biggest differentiator: AI logging that’s effortless

 Hoot removes the friction point that breaks most tracking streaks.
+Log meals by:

 • Photo